jonathanlermitage/manon/README.md

-do cv        check plugins and dependencies versions do uv        update plugins and dependencies versions do dt        show dependencies tree do cdi       clean up dangling Docker images do jib       build Docker image to a Docker daemon do jibtar    build and save Docker image to a tarball
+do cv        check plugins and dependencies versions do uv        update plugins and dependencies versions do dt        show dependencies tree do rmi       stop Docker application, then remove its containers and images do cdi       clean up dangling Docker images do jib       build Docker image to a Docker daemon do jibtar    build and save Docker image to a tarball